nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/BC_DENY_RESERVATION.md

 # Denied!

-Sometime Button and Lollipop have conflicting reservations, or are just unavailable during a requested time.
+Sometimes Buttons and Lollipop have conflicting reservations, or are just unavailable during a requested time.
 Add a `<button>` next to each reservation with the word "Deny" as the text of the button.
 Make sure the `id` attribute of each button contains the primary key of the request.

 Then add a click event listener that reacts to the delete button being clicked.
 Extract the primary key from the `event.target.id` using the `.split("--")` technique along with array destructuring.